Diawhiz/diawhiz/README.md

 ### 🚀 About Me

 I'm a passionate, **self-taught software developer** with over **three years of experience** building responsive web applications and automation solutions.
-I specialize in creating scalable, user-focused products that drive real business growth — and I have a proven track record of delivering **15+ successful client projects** to over **10+ satisfied clients**.
+I specialize in creating scalable, user-focused products that drive real business growth — and I have a proven track record of delivering **10+ successful client projects** to over **5+ satisfied clients**.

 I'm deeply curious by nature and enjoy pushing beyond conventional approaches to turn new ideas into reality, especially when they address real problems in tech.
-For a clear example of this mindset in action, check out my open-source project, **ChaosDB** — an exploration of chaos theory for database architecture built with Assembly and C++.
+For a clear example of this mindset in action, check out my open-source project, **ChaosDB** — an exploration of chaos theory for database architecture built with Assembly.

 📍 **Based in Osogbo, Nigeria** (Opposite Pathway Medical Centre)